 - shaved almonds, for garnishing

 Create the meringue

-Preheat the oven to 350°F (180°C).
-In the bowl of a stand mixer, brush a 9" cake pan with softened butter.
+- Preheat the oven to 350°F (180°C).
+Brush a 9" cake pan with softened butter.
 To the bowl of a stand mixer, add the egg whites and the pinch of salt.
 Whisk on high speed until the eggs lose their yellow appearance and begin to foam.

 Create the cake